hbk91/2021StudyNotes/Microsoft_PPT.md

 - Paragraph Spacing -> Alt + H + P
 - Font Size

+## **Break down a table into objects:**

+- Copy -> Paste Special as Windows Metafile / Pictures Metafile -> Then Ungroup twice (Ignore the warning on the first ungroup)

 ## **Ctrl Shortcuts:**

 ### **Ctrl + Letter and Ctrl + Shift + Letter Shortcuts**